sjscott84/react-intro/README.md

 };
 ```

-Now, in our render function we can add some logic to render some logic based on the status of the the above API call.
+Now, in our render function we can add some logic to render components based on the status of the the above API call.

 ```
 if (this.props.data.pending) {